zingolabs/zingo-indexer/docs/internal_spec.md

 Below is a detailed specification for each crate.

+A full specification of the public functionality and RPC services available in Zaino is availabe in [Public API Spec](./sdk_spec.md) and [RPC API Spec](./docs/api_spec.md).

 ## ZainoD
 `ZainoD` is the main executable that runs the Zaino indexer gRPC service.
 It serves as the entry point for deploying the Zaino service, handling configuration and initialization of the server components.